 If you are holding an Australian temporary visa (other than a student visa) you may not need to apply for a student visa.
-Check the study entitlements on your visa with the Department of Immigration and Border Protection (DIBP) or contact the ESOS and Visa Support Team.
+Check the study entitlements on your visa with the Department of Immigration and Border Protection (DIBP).

 Student visa conditions are available on the DIBP website.

 If you lodge an application outside Australia, you must wait until your visa is granted before travelling to Australia.
 If you travel to Australia on another visa before your application is finalised, you will need to lodge a new application in Australia (if eligible) and pay another visa application charge.